28 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Paramedic in Massachusetts, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Paramedic in Massachusetts, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: Paramedic programs in Massachusetts are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The Paramedic program prepares students to deliver advanced emergency medical care using skills like defibrillation, medication administration, and advanced airway techniques.
 The curriculum includes clinical internships and prepares students for the National Certifying Exam to become competent paramedics.